Bi-County Municipal Landfill

 Sustainable Development Benefits

-This project will trap polluting methane gas that otherwise would be emitted from the landfill.
-In addition, it will deliver up to 1 MW of renewable energy to the Tennessee Valley Authority, enough to power over 600 homes.
+This project traps polluting methane gas that otherwise would be emitted from the landfill.
+In addition, it delivers up to one MW of renewable energy to the Tennessee Valley Authority, enough to power over 600 homes.

 This project is a collaborative effort among NativeEnergy’s customers, the Bi-County Solid Waste Authority, and Bi-County Gas Producers, LLC.